 #DCTech Folks First Tweets

 Twitter was founded 8 years ago in March of 2006.
 Today, they’ve changed the way the world communicates but early tweets from folks in DC Tech don’t quite predict how much this tool would change the world.
-Here’s first tweets by just a few of the folks in DCTech.
+Here are some of DC Tech stars first tweets.

 — Peter Corbett ✈ (@corbett3000) April 5, 2007